danieland2606/Bachelorprojekt/UI/generated/CustomerApi.md

 const apiInstance = new .CustomerApi(configuration);

 let body:.CustomerApiGetCustomerListRequest = {
   // Set<CustomerPropertyNames> | A filter for which properties of Customer should be transmitted.
 If no  fields are specified, only id is transmitted.
-Using address and one or more of its sub properties in the same query is a semantic error. (optional)
+The value 'address'  indicates that the entire Address object should be transmitted.
+Using  'address' and one or more of its sub properties in the same query is a  semantic error. (optional)
   fields: [
     "firstName",
   ],